pydoit/doit/doc/reference.rst

 action:
   - Required field
   - type: Python-Task -> function(callable) reference.
-  - type: Cmd-Task -> string to be executed by shell.
+  - type: Cmd-Task -> string or list of strings (each item is a different command). to be executed by shell.
   - type: Group-Task -> None.

 args: